Allusions to Greek Mythology are all over the place in the modern world.

 - Panic and pandemonium were inspired by Pan.

-The first woman whose name means “all-gifted” opened a box (jar) which released all of the problems in the world.
-Luckily she managed to shut it just in time, before hope could escape.
+The first woman whose name means “all-gifted” opened a box (jar) releasing all of the problems in the world.
+Luckily, Pandora managed to shut it just in time, before hope could escape.

 - Pandora is a famous jewellery company, well known for its charm bracelets.